stanman71/Python_Projects/vLab/README.md

 ------------
 ------------

-### Delete selected part of the configuration
+### Delete selected parts of the configuration

-specify in quotes and keyword delete the part of the configuration that you want to delete:
+specify in quotes and keyword "delete" the part of the configuration that you want to delete:

 - delete hostname | delete host-name